top of page

 PhD Candidate, Neuroscience Graduate Program

-NIH F31 NRSA Awardee
+NIH F31 NRSA Fellow

 previously: Training Fellow, Physiological Adaptations to Stress T32